yash-raj10/assignment/design.md

 #### 2. Use Sharded, Persistent Storage

 * Replace in-memory map with a persistent, horizontally scalable database: PostgreSQL or Redis for fast and distributed interaction.
+* Use sharding to distribute write load and improve performance.
 * Add Redis for caching recent/frequent reports.

 #### 3. gRPC Load Balancing